BryanShin5/CS506-Fall2025-Project/README.md

   - Date since its release
 - Collect hourly player count data for the top 20 games by number of players in a day from SteamDB, train the model, and use it to make predictions.

+## How to reproduce:
+- run make setup in the terminal.
+Will create a virtual environment.
+- Then run .venv\Scripts\activate
+- run make enable-widgets
+- run make notebook.
+This will open up the notebook server.

 ## GitHub Plan
 The repository will include: